adammcguire/academic/content/authors/Alex_G/_index.md

 ---
 # Display name
-title: Candice L. Hayden
+title: Alex Garcia

 # Username (this should match the folder name)
 authors:
-- Candice_H
+- Alex_G

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 4th Year PhD Student
+role: 3rd Year MS Student

 # Organizations/Affiliations
 organizations: